derailed/rackamole/README.txt

   in the session using the :user_name key.
 There are other options available, please take a look at the docs for more information.

+  Given Rails exception handling logic, you can also edit your application_controller.rb file and include the mole interceptor to trap exceptions in production environment

+  class ApplicationController
+    include Rackamole::Interceptor

+  This will instruct the mole to trap the raised exception from your rails stack.

 === Sinatra Applications

   Add the following lines in the config section and smoke it...